yoavaa/velo-hooks/readme.md

 ```

 `bind` returns an instance of [Reactive - see below](#reactive).
-**Reactive is used for fine grained computation control - in most cases the usage of Reactive directly is not needed**
+**Reactive is used for fine-grained computation control - in most cases the usage of Reactive directly is not needed**

 ## <a name="createState">createState</a>